Back to fundraising campaigns

-On the morning of May 7, 2025, Derick—founder and director of Siloam Mountain Junior School & Orphanage in Uganda—was involved in a serious small motorcycle accident on his way to his employment outside of the orpahange.
+On the morning of May 7, 2025, Derick—founder and director of Siloam Mountain Junior School & Orphanage in Uganda—was involved in a serious small motorcycle accident on his way to his employment outside of the orphanage.
 A vehicle struck him while in transit leaving him unconscious for several day and resulting in serious injuries that would require months of recovery and multiple surgeries.

 Derick sustained tiny brain tissue injuries with swelling in the left frontal region of his head.
 X-rays revealed a fracture of both the tibia and fibula in his left leg, along with a dislocated ankle joint.
 He was immediately hospitalized, where doctors sutured and dressed his wounds and placed his leg in a cast in hopes that the injuries would heal without surgery.